Lake Nyuk

-Lake Nyuk(Нюк, Nuokkijärvi, Karelian: Nyukozero) is a large freshwater lake in the Republic of Karelia, northwestern part of Russia.
+Lake Nyuk(Нюк, Nuokkijärvi, Karelian: Nuokkijärvi) is a large freshwater lake in the Republic of Karelia, northwestern part of Russia.
 It is located at 64.45°N 31.75°E and has an area of 214–230 km2.
 There are numerous islands on the lake.
 The lake is part of the Kem River basin.

 General information

 The surface area is 214 km², the catchment area is 3090 km².

 It has a blade shape.
 The coast is high and rocky.
 Food snow and rain.
 The level fluctuation range is 70 cm.
 It is covered with ice from the end of October to the end of April.

 There are 126 islands on the lake with a total area of about 10.3 km².
 The largest islands: Thorayssari (1.13 km²), Vezansari, Kurchunsari, Papinsari, Keurunsari, Hernesari.

 The average amplitude of the level fluctuation is 0.9 m.

 The name Nyuk is translated from Karelian as Swan.